 In this mode, inductor current is always flowing towards the output capacitor, typical of a heavily loaded power stage.
-The high-side MOSFET turns on with the low-side body diode conducting inductor current and SW is approximately V{F} below ground, meaning hard-switched turn on and off the high-side MOSFET.
+The high-side MOSFET turns on with the low-side body diode conducting inductor current and SW is approximately a $V_F$ below ground, meaning hard-switched turn-on and turn-off of the high-side MOSFET.